 - The academic program for a DOP student may differ from traditional education programs and schools in scheduling, administrative structure, philosophy, curriculum, and/ or setting.
 The DOP Program employs alternative teaching methodologies, curricula, learning activities, or diagnostic and assessment procedures in order to meet the needs, interests, and talents of eligible students.
-High school DOP programs are designed to meet the needs of high risk students and offer them special opportunities to earn credit towards graduation or promotion.
-Amended 06-19-01 and 07-01-02 - High school students who meet the district's requirements for an approved dropout prevention program, an honors accelerated credit program, or a career and technical education program may be enrolled in modified courses to earn additional credits.
-(For ELL students, see above.)
-Amended 07-02-96 and 06-27-00 - Students enrolled in district dropout prevention programs will receive a high school diploma if they fulfill the minimum state graduation requirements and may also participate in senior activities at their home-zoned schools unless they are enrolled in Zenith School or a behavior-based program in lieu of expulsion.
+High school DOP programs are designed to meet the needs of high-risk students and offer them special opportunities to earn credit towards graduation or promotion. - High school students who meet the district's requirements for an approved dropout prevention program, an honors accelerated credit program, or a career and technical education program may be enrolled in modified courses to earn additional credits.
+(For ELL students, see above.) - Students enrolled in district dropout prevention programs will receive a high school diploma if they fulfill the minimum state graduation requirements and may also participate in senior activities at their home-zoned schools unless they are enrolled in Zenith Accelerated Learning Academy or a behavior-based program in lieu of expulsion.
 Senior activities include senior meetings, proms, and any school-sponsored graduation activities.
 As a condition for participation in these activities, students shall meet the home-zoned school's eligibility requirements for behavior, grades, attendance, and registration procedures.
 Regardless, the principal shall have the right of final approval of each student's participation.

-Amended 07-01-06, 07-01-08, 07-01-09, 07-01-12 a) Zenith School - Grade Levels 9-12
+a) Zenith Accelerated Learning Academy- Grade Levels 9-12

 - This is an alternative school specifically designed for high school dropouts and potential dropouts, in order to provide them with a vehicle to complete a high school program.
 Students enrolled in Zenith School shall participate in senior activities for which they are eligible at Zenith School.
 However, students enrolled in Zenith School may participate in interscholastic extracurricular activities at their home-zone school.
-(For ELL students, see above.) - A total of 24 credits must be earned for graduation.
-These credits are described in subsection IV. - This is a competency-based program with students demonstrating mastery of the student performance standards.
+(For ELL students, see above.) - This is a competency-based program with students demonstrating mastery of the student performance standards.
 Elective credits for related work experience (OJT) in this program are earned on the same basis as in the regular day-school career and technical education programs. - Although these programs are designed to provide students with a non-traditional school setting in order to meet individual needs, the school district Code of Student Conduct is in effect and School Board Rules governing student conduct shall be followed.